ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   Local modules are always imported only by ``import module``, never plain ``import``.
 Plain ``import`` statements remain at the top of the file.

-* Other than corner cases around ambiguity, this proposal is backward compatible; it is not "fork-like".
+* Other than corner cases around ambiguity, this proposal is backward compatible; it does not create a "`fork <https://github.com/ghc-proposals/ghc-proposals/#review-criteria>`_".

 * Proposal `#160`_ allows users to suppress field selectors, thus ameliorating a small part of what has motivated this proposal.